BladeHicks/bladehicks.github.io/_portfolio/portfolio_1_thanato.md

 ---
 title: "ThanatoFenestra"
-excerpt: "A techno family altar."
+excerpt: "A culturally sensitive family altar from the future."
 collection: portfolio
 ---